webrecorder/kubecaptures-backend/README.md

 ## Setup

-The system uses Helm to deploy to a Kubernetes cluster.
+The system uses Helm to deploy to a Kubernetes cluster, customizing the Kubernetes chart found in [Browserkube](https://github.com/webrecorder/browserkube).

 All of the cluster config settings are set it config.yaml

 1. Copy `config.sample.yaml` -> `config.yaml`.